-The New Zealand Curriculum (2007) sets the direction for student learning in English medium New Zealand schools and provides guidance for schools as they design and review their curriculum.
+The New Zealand Curriculum (2007) sets the direction for student learning in English medium New Zealand schools.
+Many New Zealand schools have chosen to implement the curriculum using an inquiry approach to learning concepts.

 The New Zealand Curriculum (NZC) has as a starting point “a vision for young people… who will be confident, connected, actively involved and lifelong learners.”
 NZC, p.8